- The stock explanation for eye discomfort in contact lens wearers is ‘you have dry eyes’, but this is usually incorrect.

 It is certainly true to say that a variety of minor eye surface problems can contribute to discomfort in contact lenses, but these can usually be treated successfully.
 Soft contact lenses soak up tears, increase tear evaporation and destabilise the tear film in normal eyes.
 They also get covered in pollen and other proteins making hay fever type symptoms such as itchy eyes worse.
 Itching or gritty discomfort may be relieved using tear supplements (comfort drops), but this does not mean that your eyes are dry.

-If your contact lenses feel uncomfortable and you’ve been told you have dry eyes, you may have been told that you cannot have laser vision correction.
-Again this is usually incorrect.
+If your contact lenses feel uncomfortable and you’ve been told you have dry eyes, you may have been told that you cannot have laser eye correction.
+Again, this is usually incorrect.